Black History and Women’s History: Meeting Josephine Baker at Riad Star

 International Women’s Day

-I first met her in the movies in the ’60s when my family spent Easter week watching Ben-Hur and The Robe.
+I first met Rome in the movies in the ’60s when my family spent Easter week watching Ben-Hur and The Robe.
 Later I sighed at her heroes in Gladiator and King Arthur, and still turn to Roman Holiday and Three Coins in the Fountain for escape, classic style, and fun frocks.
-And though recently I giggled at Brit wits, Steve Coogan and Rob Brydon in The Trip to Italy based on their pilgrimage to places Shelley and Byron lived, I do love teaching literary legends–particularly The Romantics–who moved to Rome.
-Long before the Left Bank of Paris brimmed with expat genius, Rome was muse to so many who for centuries have transported readers to the The Eternal City via memoir, fiction, and poetry.
+And though recently I giggled at Brit wits, Steve Coogan and Rob Brydon in The Trip to Italy based on their pilgrimage to places Shelley and Byron lived, I do love teaching literary legends —particularly The Romantic writers who lived in Rome.
+Long before the Left Bank of Paris brimmed with expat genius, Rome was a muse to so many who for centuries have transported readers to the Eternal City via memoir, fiction, and poetry.
 Still, nothing is like being in Rome for real.
 I was there last week on a detour; but as with many of life’s detours, I realized Plan B was To Be.

 three-coins-in-the-fountain-1954-002-poster